gumaerc-testorg/esd.69-fall-2010/content/pages/lecture-slides-and-reading-assignments.md

 Grunden, Naida.
 Chapter 2 in _The Pittsburgh Way to Efficient Healthcare: Improving Patient Care Using Toyota Based Methods_.
 New York, NY: Productivity Press.
 ISBN: 9781563273674.

 National Academy of Engineering and Institute of Medicine.
 "Building a Better Delivery System: A New Engineering/Healthcare Partnership."
 Washington, DC: National Academies Press, 2005.
-PDF Summary: ( [PDF](http://www.nap.edu/nap-cgi/report.cgi?record_id=11378&type=pdfxsum))
+PDF Summary: ( {{% resource_link "045f572e-e19d-4ec5-b10a-a0820485ea9f" "PDF" %}})

-Spear, Steven J. "[Fixing Health Care from the Inside, Today](http://hbr.org/2005/09/fixing-health-care-from-the-inside-today/ar/1#)." _Harvard Business Review_ (2005).
+Spear, Steven J. "{{% resource_link "0a44a6d7-1cda-42e3-a97b-a8902188a781" "Fixing Health Care from the Inside, Today" %}}." _Harvard Business Review_ (2005).

 {{< tdclose >}}